 Despite all of the publicity that is given to solar energy and the dramatic reduction in both equipment costs and installation, the field remains a difficult endeavor for development.
 Part of the reason is its complexity.
 In addition to esthetic issues, there are zoning problems, environmental concerns, access to distribution, tacit or open resistance to change, entrenched financial interests being challenged, intricate financial structuring, local restriction, NIMBY issues and partisan regulatory agencies.

 What started as a fairly simple process has quickly become a quagmire that requires a mature, patient and persistent approach.
 Barrington Power has several specific benefits in this environment.
-First, Jack and Dave are extremely competent in their respective fields and can be persuasive in defending both projects and project funding.
+First, both partners are extremely competent in their respective fields and can be persuasive in defending both projects and project funding.
 Second, because they outsource the various skills required for planning, permitting, procurement, installation and operations, their overhead is scandalously low.
 Finally, they are mission driven which means this business is not all about greed.
 Both believe it is imperative that renewable energy become the dominant source for the future and are willing to put in the time and focus required to thread through the issues and obstructions which are a part of life in this field.

 A client can find no better advocates, no better creative force, no better funding partner, no better operators than these professionals.

-Dave specializes in helping clients understand and take advantage of the funding opportunities afforded by the state and federal governments as well as by non-profit grant giving organizations.
+David specializes in helping clients understand and take advantage of the funding opportunities afforded by the state and federal governments as well as by non-profit grant giving organizations.
 At the same time he works with banks, government agencies and investors to secure funds and satisfy funding requirements, lawyers and accountants to determine the efficacy and integrity of the company’s funding strategy and local municipal and state taxing authorities to manage those relationships.